Monitor Delta Live Tables pipelines

 How can you view dataset details?

 Clicking on a dataset in the pipeline graph or dataset list displays details about the dataset.
-Details include the dataset schema, data quality metrics, and a link back to the source code that define the dataset.
+Details include the dataset schema, data quality metrics, and a link to the source code defining the dataset.

 View update history